Who should Southgate pick in his England squad?

 Alexander-Arnold's patchy form this season means he could be in danger of exclusion for Qatar.

-But it all depends on the injury status of Manchester City's Kyle Walker and Chelsea's Reece James, who have both been out for some time.
+His destiny may depend on the injury status of Manchester City's Kyle Walker and Chelsea's Reece James, who have both been out for some time.

-Walker has not played in over a month and has had groin surgery, while James was practically ruled out with a knee injury last month but has since started jogging and could yet be fit.
+Walker has not played in more than a month and has had groin surgery, while James was practically ruled out with a knee injury last month but has since started jogging and could yet be fit.

-Newcastle's Kieran Trippier is the only right-back who can be pretty certain of being on the plane.
+Newcastle United's Kieran Trippier is the only right-back who can be pretty certain of being on the plane.
 Ben White, who has spent much of his career in central defence, has played the whole season at right-back for Arsenal so could be an option too.

 Southampton right-back Kyle Walker-Peters, who won two caps this year, is also ruled out.

-The biggest issue is now at left-back, with Chelsea's Ben Chilwell ruled out with a hamstring injury.
+Left-back is also an issue after Chelsea's Ben Chilwell was ruled out with a hamstring injury.

-That would leave Manchester United's Luke Shaw as the only regular option in that position.
+That leaves Manchester United's Luke Shaw as the only regular option in that position.

-Leicester City's James Justin, Crystal Palace's Tyrick Mitchell, Brentford's Rico Henry, Tottenham's Ryan Sessegnon, Newcastle United's Dan Burn and West Ham United's Aaron Cresswell are some of the alternatives.
+Leicester City's James Justin, Crystal Palace's Tyrick Mitchell, Brentford's Rico Henry, Tottenham's Ryan Sessegnon, Newcastle United's Dan Burn and West Ham United's Aaron Cresswell are options to provide cover.

 Crystal Palace centre-back Marc Guehi can also play on the left, which boosts his hopes of a call-up.

-Harry Maguire, despite struggling to get a game for Manchester United, and Manchester City's John Stones are certain to go.
+Harry Maguire, despite struggling to get a game for Manchester United this season, and Manchester City's John Stones are certain to go.

-Other central defensive candidates are Tottenham's Eric Dier, Everton's Conor Coady and Milan's Fikayo Tomori.
+Other central defensive candidates are Tottenham's Eric Dier, Everton's Conor Coady and AC Milan's Fikayo Tomori.
 Roma's Chris Smalling and Everton's James Tarkowski would be bolters.

 Who could be a wildcard in midfield or the wing?